fluent/fluent-plugin-opensearch/README.md

 logstash_format true # defaults to false
 ```

-This is meant to make writing data into Elasticsearch indices compatible to what [Logstash](https://www.elastic.co/products/logstash) calls them.
+This is meant to make writing data into OpenSearch indices compatible to what [Logstash](https://www.elastic.co/products/logstash) calls them.
 By doing this, one could take advantage of [Kibana](https://www.elastic.co/products/kibana).
-See logstash_prefix and logstash_dateformat to customize this index name pattern.
+See logstash\_prefix and logstash\_dateformat to customize this index name pattern.
 The index name will be `#{logstash_prefix}-#{formatted_date}`

 :warning: Setting this option to `true` will ignore the `index_name` setting.
 The default index name prefix is `logstash-`.